SVijayB/URLShortener/README.md

 ## Installation

-This module is distributed via <a href="https://www.npmjs.com/">npm</a> packet manager, which which is installed along with <a href="https://nodejs.org/en/">node</a> and should be installed as one of your project's `devDependencies`:
+This module is distributed via <a href="https://www.npmjs.com/">npm</a> packet manager, which is contained within <a href="https://nodejs.org/en/">node</a> and should be installed as one of your project's `devDependencies`:

 <pre>
 npm install --save-dev netlify-shortener